A) Self- and Directed-Assembly in Colloidal Systems

 Organizers: Amanda Marciel (Rice U) and Jeff Richards (Northwestern U)

-Keynote Speakers: Norman Wagner (U Delaware)
+Keynote Speakers: Norman Wagner (U Delaware) and Roseanna Zia (Stanford U)

 This session focuses on the flow of colloidal and related soft matter systems.
 Contributions include non-Newtonian bulk rheology, microrheological measurements, and associated complex fluid systems.